Monument Valley, AZ

 Mexican Hat’s 18.3 m diameter cap-rock is comprised of Cedar Mesa sandstone — the base is red siltstone and shale of the Halgaito Formation.
 It’s location is a few kilometers north of the small village of Mexican Hat (named after the sombrero-looking formation) and about 40 km north of the Utah/Arizona border.
 The parallel rock layers in this region belong to the expansive Permian “Cutler Formation”, which were laid down by the recurring rising and falling sea levels of an ancient marine environment.
 This flat terrain was then uplifted during the Laramide Uplift (an intense mountain-building event occurring between 35 to 80 million years ago).

-Also, nearby Mexican Hat, Utah, we made a quick stop at the “Gooseneck”.
+Also, nearby Mexican Hat, Utah, we made a quick stop at the “Gooseneck” State Park.
 On the edge of a deep canyon above the sinuous river meander known as a ‘gooseneck’ this small park affords a view of one of the most striking and impressive examples of an entrenched river meander on the North American continent.

-The San Juan River twists and turns through the meander, flowing a distance of over six miles while advancing a few kilometers west toward Lake Powell.
+The San Juan River twists and turns through the meander below, flowing a distance of over 10km while advancing a few kilometers west toward Lake Powell.
 Pictured above is the result of over 300 million years of geologic activity.
 The oldest rocks are found at the bottom of the canyon, (310 million years old) and the youngest are all around you on the mesa top, (270 million years old).
+Actually, there are two formations visible from the overlook: the underlying Paradox formation (middle Pennsylvanian) and the overlying Honaker Trail formation (late Pennsylvanian), upon which we stood on.